opendistro/for-elasticsearch-docs/docs/ad/api.md

 }
 ```

+The `profile` operation also provides information about each entity, such as the entity’s `last_sample_timestamp` and `last_active_timestamp`.

 No anomaly results for an entity indicates that either the entity doesn't have any sample data or its model is removed from the model cache.

- `last_sample_timestamp` shows the last document containing the entity, while `last_active_timestamp` shows the timestamp when the entity’s model was last seen in the model cache.
+ `last_sample_timestamp` shows the last document in the input data source index containing the entity, while `last_active_timestamp` shows the timestamp when the entity’s model was last seen in the model cache.

 #### Request